UltimateCoder00/Event-Finder/README.md

 * Run `gem install bundler`
 * Run `bundle install` to install all of the required gems

-### Instructions
-- You are required to write a program which accepts a user location as a pair of co-ordinates, and returns a list of the five closest events, along with the cheapest ticket price for each event.
-- Please detail any assumptions you have made.
-- How might you change your program if you needed to support multiple events at the same location?
-- How would you change your program if you were working with a much larger world size?

 ### Code Example

 - Please Input Coordinates: > 4,2